John de Courcy: Early career in Ireland

-Belonging to a family which took its name from Courcy, Marne, John de Courcy came to Ireland around the year 1171 as part of the Norman invading forces, brought in as mercenaries working for Diarmaid Mac Murchadha, the ousted King of Leinster, to help him regain his position as king.
+Belonging to a family which took its name from Courcy (Normandy), John de Courcy came to Ireland around the year 1171 as part of the Norman invading forces, brought in as mercenaries working for Diarmaid Mac Murchadha, the ousted king of Leinster, to help him regain his position as king.

 De Courcy's exact parentage is unknown.
-The man thought to be his great-grandfather, Richard de Courcy is named in the Domesday Book.
+The man thought to be his great-grandfather, Richard de Courcy, is named in the Domesday Book.
 De Courcy's grandfather, William de Courcy I, married Emma de Falaise.
-His father, William de Courcy II, married Avice de Rumilly and died before 1130, leaving the family estates in Somerset and elsewhere in England to his son, William de Courcy III, John’s possible brother.
+His father, William de Courcy II, married Avice de Rumilly and died before 1130, leaving the family estates in Somerset and elsewhere in England to his son, William de Courcy III, John's possible brother.

 John was very ambitious and wanted lands for himself.
 He decided to invade the north of Ireland which was controlled by Irish dynasties.
 In early January 1177, he assembled a small army of 22 knights and 300 foot-soldiers and marched north, at the rate of thirty miles a day.
 They skirted the back of the Mourne Mountains and took the town of Dún Dá Leathghlas (now Downpatrick) by surprise.
 After two fierce battles, in February and June 1177, de Courcy defeated the last King of Ulaid, Ruaidhrí Mac Duinnshléibhe.

-He did all this without King Henry II's permission.
+He did all of this without King Henry II's permission.

 After conquering eastern Ulster, he established his seat at Carrickfergus, where he built an impressive stone castle.
 Other monasteries and castles that he built are Inch Abbey and Dundrum.
 He married Affrica, daughter of Godred II Olafsson, King of Mann.
 It is likely that the marriage, as in the case of many kings and those aspiring to be kings in those days, was political, to seal an alliance with her father who paid homage to the King of Norway.
 John and Affreca are not recorded to have had any children.
 Affreca built a monastery at Greyabbey dedicated to Saint Mary of The Yoke of God.
 She is buried there and her effigy, in stone, can still be seen.

 In 1183, de Courcy provided for the establishment of a priory at the cathedral of Down with generous endowments to the Benedictines from Chester in England (free from all subjugation to Chester Cathedral).
 This building was destroyed by an earthquake in 1245.
 He also created a cell for Benedictines at St. Andrews in the Ards (Black Abbey) for the houses of Stoke Courcy in Somerset and Lonlay in France, which was near Inishargy, Kircubbin, in present-day County Down.
 The early Irish monastery of Nendrum was given to the Benedictine house of St Bees in Cumberland in order that they might also establish a cell.
-His wife, Affreca, founded the Cistercian monastery of Grey Abbey, Co.
-Down, as a daughter house of Holm Cultram (Cumberland) in 1193.
+His wife, Affreca, founded the Cistercian monastery of Grey Abbey, County Down, as a daughter house of Holm Cultram (Cumberland) in 1193.

 He also made incursions into the west to increase his territory and lordship.
 In 1188 he invaded Connacht, but was repulsed and the next year he plundered Armagh.